 Mafia: Definitive Edition seamlessly recaptures the very best elements of the original with major visual and gameplay improvements to help fulfil the game’s potential and make it next-gen ready.
 Improvements include an increased map size for more exploring and room for the new added content in the remake.

 The addition of motorcycles is also making its way into Mafia: Definitive Edition as they’ll be available as a new vehicle choice, with full types and upgrades yet to be released.
 With this and much more improvements being featured in the Mafia: Definitive Edition it seems as if developers have capitalised on the remake with strategic improvements across the board to deliver an even better game than the original.

-Mafia: Definitive Edition is available separately or apart of the Mafia: Trilogy set, a collection which includes all three instalments of Mafia, showcasing different eras of organised crime in America.
+Mafia: Definitive Edition is available separately or as a part of the Mafia: Trilogy set, a collection that includes all three installments of Mafia, showcasing different eras of organised crime in America.
 Mafia II: Definitive Edition and Mafia III: Definitive Edition are already now available to play in the Trilogy bundle as they are remastered versions, with Mafia: Definitive Edition being the only remake – with gamers clearly most hyped to play the upgraded version of Mafia 1.

 Get a glimpse into the life of a gangster during the Prohibition era as you walk the shoes of ex-taxi driver turned mobster, Tommy Angelo, with the voice and likeness of Tommy portrayed by Italian-Australian actor, Andrew Bongiorno.